Ayo-G/SQL_Practice/README.md

 # SQL_Practice
-This repo contains code for all my sql practice attempts on FAANG companies interview questions
+This repo contains code for all my sql practice attempts on the interview questions for Top Companies

 ## Table of Contents